1. Global and Local Equilibrium

 concentrations it follows pretty much the same strategy it used for vacancies:

-simply refers to rates again.
-If there are more impurity atoms inside the
+here simply refers to rates again.
+If there are more impurity atoms inside the crystal than

 The complications come from the fact that a lot of things are usually going on at the surface; we don't have just some impurity atoms sitting there.
 For example, if carbon atoms from the interior are immediately burnt off upon reaching the surface because your iron is kept in the oxidizing part of a flame, the concentration will always go down, we have de-carburization.
 If the iron is kept in the reducing (CO-rich) part of a flame, the opposite will happen.
 The surface near regions become richer in carbon and we are now setting the stage for case hardening.